CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has developed, documented and disseminated to personnel a system maintenance policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions Maintenance (MA) Policy and Procedure document that can be found in the CivicActions GitHub repository at <https://github.com/CivicActions/compliance-docs>.

+##### Project

+System maintenance policy and procedures are formally documented in the Project SSP, which provides the roles and responsibilities as it pertains to software and systems maintenance and updates.
+The The Project ensures that maintenance controls are developed, disseminated, reviewed, and updated as necessary.

+Physical and environmental protection is fully inherited from the AWS FedRAMP certified us-east cloud.

+This is Agency common control.
+More data about implementation can be obtained from the Agency common control catalog.

 ### MA-2: Controlled Maintenance

 ```text